 - Time & matertials (T&M or TM)

 Fixed Price is Bad

 Should you focus on the agile process or tools or people?
 IBM says you should focus on people because they are what makes a difference in a project.
 That might sound logical, but is it?
 Read the rest of this entry »

-What’s Agile for Drivers?
+What’s an Agile Driver?
 I have always been driving kind of ad hoc.
 Getting from A to B with no particular plan.
 If I were a programmer you would call it “cowboy coding” but I’m not, so we can call it “cowboy driving”.
-People, everyone it seemed – my boss, my wife, my children, the odd passengers, were all complaining that I needed to use sound engineering principles and state of the art equipment to improve my driving skills.
-“It will help you get from level 1 to level 2 or even 3″, they said.
+People, everyone it seemed — my boss, my wife, my children, the odd passengers — were all complaining that I needed to use sound engineering principles and state of the art equipment to improve my driving skills.
+“It will help you get from level 1 to level 2 or even 3 as a driver”, they said.
 Read the rest of this entry »